 Here’s where we differ greatly from much of the financial services industry.
 We HATE commissions.
 Commissions are the antithesis of “serving the client’s best interests”, because the client, whether it’s disclosed in a transparent way or not, always gets stuck with the bill.
-It’s also just common sense that a company or product that must offer a very high commission payout must either be making a mint on every sale, or else is something the customer isn’t going to see much inherent value in (and will need a “nudge” by salesperson).
-The whole thing just reeks of conflicted priorities and questionable agendas.
+It’s also just common sense that a company or product that must offer a very high commission payout must either be making a mint on every sale or else is something the customer isn’t going to see much inherent value in (and will need a “nudge” by salesperson).
+The whole thing just reeks of conflicting priorities and questionable agendas.
 (And you might guess, nVest Advisors does not work on commission.)

-It’s not that there aren’t many wonderfully ethical and talented advisors and planners who earn commission on financial products they may use in your plan, but the products themselves can be ridiculously costly, come with hidden fees and charges all over the place, and can create potent conflicts of interest between the advisor and the client.
-Advisors who earn commission are compensated to MOVE money between products, regardless of how they perform, so they tend to move money around often to generate commissions.
+It’s not that there aren’t many wonderfully ethical and talented advisors and planners who earn commission on financial products they may use in your plan, but the products themselves can be ridiculously costly, come with hidden fees and charges all over the place and can create potential conflicts of interest between the advisor and the client.
+Advisors who earn commissions are compensated to MOVE money between products, regardless of how they perform, so they tend to move money around often to generate commissions.
 I’ve seen many instances of an advisor selling expensive A-share mutual funds to a client, just to wait 2-3 years and do it again.
 (I even was expressly “coached” to do that by a mentor early in my career.)

 Fee-based compensation means the advisor is paid either a flat fee for the advice, or a fee based on the account value, in which case, the advisor is paid to GROW your money, not MOVE it.
 That puts a fee-compensated advisor on the same team as the client: we both are money motivated to grow your account.

 If despite good intentions, they seem to always fail to do what they say they will do.